KobiAbu/Home_assigment/README.md

 <h3 align="center">RESTful API - Presentation Home Assignment</h3>
 About The Project

-This project is basically a RESTful API with MongoDB with a few functions which include:
+This project is a RESTful API with MongoDB with a few functions (CRUD) which include:

 * Reading and writing presentations using calls to the API
 * Changing and modifying article's details and even individual slides